Librarika/manual/docs/bulk-actions.md

     ![Bulk Actions change member's booking quota](img/bulk-actions-change-members-booking-quota.png)

 * Now you need to specify at least one conditions based on which records will be updated.
 You can specify more than one criteria to further narrow down the selection.
-    - The first option that you can see is hte `Member No` where you can choose single or multiple member numbers separated by a comma.
+    - The first option that you can see is hte `Member No` where you can choose single or multiple member numbers separated by a comma or you can import them from your CSV file.
 You can leave this field empty if you do not want to enter this criteria.

         ![Bulk Actions member numbers](img/bulk-actions-member-numbers.png)